Lavesiime/lavesiime.github.io/guides/rsdkv4/xml/README.md

 - `[script path]` should be replaced with the object's script path, based on `Scripts/`
 - `forceLoad` is set to either `true` or `false` depending on what you want
   - `false` appends it to the existing global object list, offseting all further object counts by 1
+    - If you're making an original game, this is what you'll want
   - `true` will place it at the end of the stage object list, leaving all existing object types intact
+    - If you're making a mod for an existing game, this is what you'll want

 For example...